Strongpreneur#Starting A Business

 Forecasting Changes in the Environment

-Due to the dynamism in the environment in which the venture operates, it is necessary to forecast trends in the economy and appreciate what implication these changes mean for the venture.
-In addition the entrepreneur is advised that while it is useful paying attention to popular opinion, greater emphasis should be focused on the opinion of the elite; public opinion is crucial but in the final analysis the opinion of the elite forms the core of public policy.
+Due to the dynamism in the environment in which the venture operates, it is necessary to forecast trends in the economy and appreciate what implications these changes mean for the venture.
+Besides the entrepreneur is advised that while it is useful paying attention to popular opinion, greater emphasis should be focused on the opinion of the elite; public opinion is crucial but in the final analysis the opinion of the elite forms the core of public policy.

 There are several approaches for forecasting changes in the environment.
 Many of these are scientific, and therefore might not be available and accessible to the small-scale entrepreneur.
 The entrepreneur should then resort to simple but careful observation.
 He should pay adequate attention to history for in the final analysis the past determines the present which in turn shapes the future.
 He could also obtain tips from experienced operators in the field.